agude/agude.github.io/_books/childhoods_end.md

 [rapture]: https://en.wikipedia.org/wiki/Rapture

 The story begins when aliens appear over every major city on Earth.
-After [6 days][sixth_day], they contact humanity, identifying themselves as "the Overlords".
+After [six days][sixth_day], they contact humanity, identifying themselves as "the Overlords".
 They usher in a golden age of peace and prosperity, but at the cost of stifling creativity, while keeping their true nature hidden.